krayon/google-authenticator-libpam/README.md

 Add this line to your PAM configuration file:

-`  auth required pam_google_authenticator.so no_increment_hotp`
+`  auth required pam_otp.so no_increment_hotp`

 ## Setting up a user

-Run the `google-authenticator` binary to create a new secret key in your home directory.
-These settings will be stored in `~/.google_authenticator`.
+Run the `otp-config` binary to create a new secret key in your home directory.
+These settings will be stored in `~/.otp_config`.

 If your system supports the "libqrencode" library, you will be shown a QRCode that you can scan using the Android "Google Authenticator" application.

-If your system does not have this library, you can either follow the URL that `google-authenticator` outputs, or you have to manually enter the alphanumeric secret key into the Android "Google Authenticator" application.
+If your system does not have this library, you can either follow the URL that `otp-config` outputs, or you have to manually enter the alphanumeric secret key into the Android "Google Authenticator" application.

 In either case, after you have added the key, click-and-hold until the context